How To Increase Vertical Jump Height : Add 10-20 Inches Fast, At Home and Without Weights!

 The creator of The Jump Manual (current rank #1) has collated some his customers most noteworthy testimonials from over the past decade.
 As you will see there are some very impressive results.

 If you are wondering what sort of results are possible with a 12 week hybrid jump training program (weights + plyometrics) then make sure you take a look.

 The same can be said for plyometric exercises which when correctly prescribed can provide an enormous boost in athletic ability.

 This is particularly true in those athletes which lack stretch shortening cycle efficiency and general foot strength.

-However, like heavy load strength training plyomterics also come with an inherent risk of injury.
+However, like heavy load strength training plyometrics also come with an inherent risk of injury.
 Injuries such as Achilles tendinitis and calf strains are common results of poorly prescribed programs.

-It is for this reason that we suggest you follow a proven vertical jump program deigned by qualified experts.
+It is for this reason that we suggest you follow a proven vertical jump program designed by qualified experts.